 Since the 18th to the 20th of October Julia Palatovska, the Head of PR Department at QArea and one of the Mobile Monday Ukraine Founders enjoyed her visit to one of the largest exhibitions of telecommunication industry taking place in Kiev every year.
 Julia has summed up her own results of the trip to EEBC 2006.

-According to the summary of EEBC 2006 organizers, this significant electronic media and communication event in Eastern Europe has achieved the higher standard while showing dynamics and considerable growth.
+According to the summary of EEBC 2006 organizers, this significant electronic media and communication event in Eastern Europe has achieved a higher standard while showing dynamics and considerable growth.

 According to the exhibitors, the efficiency of participation in EEBC was marked as ‘high’ 92 contracts and over 100 partnership agreements were signed at EEBC.